greyhavens/whirled-projects/projects/avatars/pookah/README.txt

 == Creating Pookah Avatar ==

+=== Use ===

+Feel free to use this base to make your own pookahs.
+Just credit us in in the item description and be sure to mention the SVN so that everyone can try it out!

 === Non-Flipping Body ===

 Pookahs use a tweaked body.as file that never flips the avatar when it